Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Introduction

-\paragraph{Distributional Regression} The goal of distributional regression or ``regression beyond the mean" \citep{kneib2023rage,klein2024distributional} is modeling not only the conditional expectation, but all distribution parameters of the assumed parametric response distribution conditional on explanatory variables.
-The most prominent model in this regard is the original GAMLSS \citep[Generalized Additive Model for Location, Scale and Shape][]{rigby2005generalized}, of which numerous extensions have been developed over the last years \citep{kock2023truly,kneib2023rage,muschinski2022cholesky} and distributional deep neural networks \citep[DDNN, e.g.][]{klein2021marginally, klein2023deep, rugamer2024semi}.
-Through the direct modeling of the variable's distribution, this method is well suited for the generation of probabilistic forecasts and has been successfully applied in energy markets \citep{muniain2020probabilistic,gioia2022additive, serinaldi2011distributional,brusaferri2024nbmlss,marcjasz2023distributional}.
+The goal of distributional regression or ``regression beyond the mean" \citep{kneib2023rage,klein2024distributional} is modeling not only the conditional expectation, but all distribution parameters of the assumed parametric response distribution conditional on explanatory variables.
+The most prominent model in this regard is the original Generalized Additive Model for Location, Scale and Shape \citep[GAMLSS, ][]{rigby2005generalized}, of which numerous extensions have been developed over the last years \citep{kock2023truly,kneib2023rage,muschinski2022cholesky} and distributional deep neural networks \citep[DDNN, e.g.][]{klein2021marginally, klein2023deep, rugamer2024semi}. \secondreview{Due to the direct modeling of the variable's distribution}, this method is well suited for the generation of probabilistic forecasts and has been successfully applied in energy markets \citep{muniain2020probabilistic,gioia2022additive, serinaldi2011distributional,brusaferri2024nbmlss,marcjasz2023distributional}. \review{A drawback of fully distributional models is the computational effort.
+The need for efficient estimation approaches for (multivariate) distributional regression models has been recognized by \cite{umlauf2025scalable} and \cite{gioia2025scalable}, who propose efficient batch estimation approaches.}